 Like the sock advice from earlier, there are a lot of hacks online for making bigger shoes fit your feet.
 While wearing thicker socks might work for slight size differences, some hacks are downright dangerous.
 That goes for tricks to stretch small shoes, too.

 Considerable engineering went into creating your footwear.
-Messing with that by stretching or shrinking them could cause serious trouble.
+Messing with that by stretching or shrinking them could cause serious trouble, including making your shoes cut the back of your ankle.
 Many of these hacks change the structure of your shoes.
 When the structure of a shoe is compromised, it causes weak points that can eventually break down.

 Aside from damaging your footwear and wasting your money, you can also get injured.
 Changing the shape of the shoe too drastically can alter the way you walk.
 It affects how you stand and which parts of the shoe you put pressure on.
 Any of these may cause tripping, spots that rub, loose spots that flop, and a host of other issues.